 With the rise of social media, the pressure to have a flawless body is at an all-time high.
-Hot girl summer is an invitation to wear skimpy clothes and head to the streets.
+Hot girl summer is an invitation to wear swimsuits and/or skimpy clothes and head to the streets.
 And if you didn’t post it, it didn’t happen.
 But what if you aren’t confident in your body or you just prefer to dress more modestly?

 Body positivity has been a buzzword lately, but certain body types are still lauded over others.
 A quick scroll on Instagram’s explore page will provide you with a plethora of photoshopped or surgically-altered “slim thick” bodies.